ckprod/detect-decimal-delimiter/README.md

 ```html
 npm install detect-decimal-delimiter
 ```
-Current version should work with all Node.js versions, at least with version 0.10 and above.
+Current version should work with Node.js version 4.0 and above.

 ###Description